Apply for a UK National Insurance Number application form example

 You can either sign into your government gateway account and print it straight out (quickest way) or phone the HMRC on 0300 200 3500.

-If you are unable to request your national insurance number using the above methods you will need to fill in application form CA5403 or apply for a lost national insurance number.
+If you are unable to request your national insurance number using the above methods you will need to fill in application form CA5403.

 What documents will i need to apply for a National Insurance Number?